How to guides

 Alligator Tape

-Don't forget to protect those fingers!
 Alligator tape is a clever self-adhering fabric tape that will protect your fingers from minor cuts, abrasions and burns during jewellery making.
-The tape is thin and flexible and it provides great grip when filing, sanding, polishing, buffing, grinding, assembling and stone setting.
+It is thin and flexible and provides great grip when filing, sanding, polishing, buffing, grinding, assembling and stone setting.

 Finger Protectors